 For example, this was the case recently with a guy I was casually dating.
 He ended up thinking our relationship was a lot more than it was.
 Me not being able to accurately communicate in that situation left him labeling me as “too confusing” and writing me off, which ended up hurting us both.

 INTPs rarely live their lives in a structured or organized manner.
 I myself am often absent-minded to a fault and hardly take notice of a mess even if I am living in it.
 For my entire life, there has always been a large pile of clothes, shoes, and other things on my bedroom floor.
 Mundane tasks, such as cleaning and organizing, just feel impossible if not unnecessary.

 While living in my college dorm, I lost my hairdryer for a solid week and accused numerous dorm mates of taking it.
 Only later did I discover that it was under a massive pile junk on top of my bed.
 I literally had been sleeping on it for a week.
 So much for being one of those women who keeps things neat and tidy.
 Have I mentioned I hate cleaning?

 Like what you’re reading?
 Subscribe to our INTP-only newsletter here.

 3. My authenticity is often questioned.

-The expectation of self-care for females is ridiculously unfair in my opinion.
+In my opinion, the expectation of self-care for females is ridiculously unfair.
 That being said, I consequently struggle to keep up.
 Washing my hair every day, or even every other day, just feels like far too much effort to me.
 Dry shampoo is a lifesaver.
 Putting on makeup every day for my office job is draining.
 Finding different outfit combinations seems like a waste of energy; sometimes I truly miss school uniforms.